Hats off to Jourdan Dunn for Fall's Go-To Accessory

 Tim P. Whitby/Getty Images

-Jourdan Dunn is turning up the fashion week heat in her baker boy hat.
+Jourdan Dunn is turning up the fashion week heat in her Lack of Color Lola Cap.

 How do we know?
 Well, after seeing Jourdan, Bella Hadid and runway model Xim Xie wear the same hat three different ways, it was clear that this accessory is made for It Girls everywhere.
 It's fun, wearable and ultra cool.